RebelLion420/aarch64-native-tc/README.md

 # Aarch64-native toolchains

-Various toolchains compiled on an Aarch64 Android 10 device for use with compiling Android kernels.
+Various toolchains for use with compiling Android kernels.
 Compiled on a OnePlus 7 Pro using USBHost's build-tools-gcc repo.
+Specs at bottom.

 To download toolchains, you need git-lfs installed (apt, pacman, rpm, etc.) and then clone this repo, e.g.:

 `$ git clone https://github.com/RebelLion420/aarch64-native-tc`